 Management is a tough job to pick up on-the-fly.
-Here are some of the common mistakes first-time accounting managers make when they start their new positions.
+Here are some of the common mistakes first-time accounting and finance managers make when they start their new positions.

 Everybody makes mistakes — that’s why pencils have erasers, after all.
 As John Wooden, the legendary UCLA basketball coach, once said, “if you’re not making mistakes, you’re not doing anything.”
 (And don’t think it’s a stretch to quote the wisdom of a basketball coach; you can learn a lot of things about business in general, and recruiting in particular, from the hardcourt.)